Hands-on Gear Review

 Compare four season tent ratings side-by-side >

-Pros: Lightweight, strong zippers, good ventilation, high peak height, lots of pockets.
+Pros: Lightweight, high peak height, lots of pockets.

-Cons: Small vestibule and door, pole structure provides little support for walls, bad stuff sack.
+Cons: Small vestibule and door, pole structure provides little support for side walls, heavy for its strength and comfort.

 Compare top rated competitors side-by-side >

 OutdoorGearLab Editors' Hands-on Review